 Q. May I bring dry ice on a plane?

-A. Passengers may bring up to 5.5 pounds of dry ice in either their carry-on or checked bag as long as it’s stored in a package that allows the venting of carbon dioxide gas.
-Airline approval is required.
+A. Passengers may bring up to 5.5 pounds of dry ice in either their carry-on or checked bag as long as it’s clearly marked as dry ice and stored in a package that allows proper venting.
+Airline approval is required to bring dry ice aboard.
 Ice in your carry-on must be in a solid state when going through the security checkpoint.
 That said, a DOT spokesperson recommends that travelers avoid packing dry ice in carry-on luggage, as individual TSA agents unfamiliar with the regulations may confiscate the substance.

 Q. I have a hearing aid, wheelchair, CPAP machine, pacemaker, or another medical device.
 How will this be handled during my security screening?